 It's that easy!

-That may mean using international roaming with your mobile phone, or buying a Turkish SIM for it.
+Other ways to get online are by using international roaming with your mobile phone, or buying a Turkish SIM for it.
 More...

 —by Tom Brosnahan